UKPEIBO/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task11.Writing a script that lists all files in the current directory and the parent of the working directory.
 Task12.Writing a script that prints the type of the file named i am a file.
 Task13.Creating a symbolic link to /bin/ls, named __ls__.
 The symbolic link should be created in the current working directory.
+Task14.
+Create a script that copies all the HTML files from the current working directory to the parent of the working directory.